About Northern Delaware Wrestling Academy

 One core tenant of the Academy is that we use wrestling as a method for developing character, self-confidence, and the will to succeed in life.
 We believe that the skills and principles that young wrestlers gain in wrestling are valuable for their growth and development in academics, sports and tilling the ground to grow up prepared to become Champions in Life.

 We invite you to explore the option of having your child participate in the Northern Delaware Wrestling Academy.
-The Academy operates at Appoquinimink High School (Mondays, Tuesdays and Thursdays 6:30-8:00) and is a wrestling program focusing on youth ages 7-17.
-The normal wrestling season is usually the first Monday in November through the end of February every year.
+The Academy operates at Appoquinimink High School.
+(Tuesdays and Thursdays 6:30-8:00pm) and is a wrestling program focusing on youth ages 7-17.
+The winter session will begin on Nov 2 and will end on March 3rd.

 You may already have your child involved in other sports, but we encourage you to try wrestling.
 We promise it will complement what you’re already doing and will allow your child to get oriented to a very disciplined sport that will produce very positive results in every aspect of their lives.
 If your child has not been involved in sports, is operating on the margins, has issues with focusing, is needing to be a part of something positive, needs to develop their confidence and overall self-esteem then I would encourage you to explore what the Academy can provide you to support their overall development.